learn-co-curriculum/phase-0-macos-env-system/README.md

 ### Action Item

-1. Open the Google Chrome download webpage (https://www.google.com/chrome)
+1. Open the [Google Chrome download webpage][] (https://www.google.com/chrome)
 2. Click "Download Chrome" and "Accept and Install"
 3. Wait for the "googlechrome.dmg" file to download and find it in the "Finder" application
 4. Open the "googlechrome.dmg" file and install Google Chrome
 5. Drag the "Google Chrome" application to your "Applications" folder

+[Google Chrome download webpage]: https://www.google.com/chrome

 ### Check Your Work